-A biological survey for the Blackburn sphinx moth or the plants important to its life cycle will be conducted prior to construction to ensure the moth is not adversely impacted.
+A biological survey for the Blackburn sphinx moth or the plants important to its life cycle will be was conducted prior to construction to ensure the moth is will not be adversely impacted by the proposed project.
+No evidence of the moth or plants integral to its life cycle was found.